thanhdevapp/jetbrains-reset-trial-evaluation-mac/README.md

-# The script resets Intellij IDEA trial period but keeps settings, logs and cache
+# The script resets JetBrains products trial period but keeps settings, logs and cache

+Supports: Intellij IDEA, WebStorm and DataGrip

 Please use it in study purpose only